Soupy Island: A FREE Pool for South Jersey families

 1:00 PM – Pools Reopen

-1:45 PM – Pools Close for Day
+1:45 PM – Pools Close for the Day

 WEDNESDAY & THURSDAY